In the Human-Centered design process

 iii.
 What has to happen next?

 b.
-Ask designers to consider how many system features are required and how they will work with each other.
+Ask designers to consider how many system features are required and how they will work with each other. - Say who the users are.

 a.
-Helps the designer understand who will be using the system, how and their context of use.
+Helps the designer understand who will be using the system, how and their context of use. - As a set, cover a range of possibilities.

 a.
 The potential users of the systems-primary occasional and least likely to use the system.